lamsfoundation/lams/lams_build/conf/etherpad/readme.txt

 5) To run Etherpad in iframes SSL is required.
 On localhost for development follow this guide https://github.com/ether/etherpad-lite/wiki/Providing-encrypted-web-access-to-Etherpad-Lite-using-SSL-certificates Then set up "ssl" secion in settings.json.
-   Then set up Etherpad in sysadmin panel to use HTTPS.
+   Then set up Etherpad in sysadmin panel to use HTTPS, for example https://localhost:9001

 ----------Known issues---------------